Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Domestic and Permanent Resident Student Admissions

 Admission to any graduate degree program is granted by the Dean of the Graduate School upon the recommendation of the department of proposed study.
 Domestic applicants are U.S. citizens and immigrant permanent residents; all others, including undocumented immigrants, are considered international applicants.
-At present, application items must be submitted via email attachment to firstname.lastname@example.org.
+All application materials should be submitted via the Applicant File Upload site, located at https://goo.gl/zXgI9T.

 The following procedures should be followed in order for domestic applicants to be considered for admission to a graduate program at Texas Tech University.
 Applications will not be evaluated until all admission requirements have been met.
 All materials become the property of Texas Tech University and are not returnable or refundable.
 A completed domestic Graduate School application consists of the following: